 Search engines also like it when you revise, update and improve existing content.
 It also avoids duplication of effort.
 You don’t have to create a second post on a topic that you’ve already covered.
 Last but not least, similar content can even get in each other’s way in terms of SEO if they target the same keyword.

-Speaking of search engine optimization: Evergreen content will receive many visitors via Google & Co.
+Speaking of search engine optimisation: evergreen content will receive many visitors via Google & Co.
 It is therefore important to keep SEO in mind during planning and implementation.
 This includes the keyword research mentioned above.
 But also, for example, a WDF*IDF analysis to understand which other terms, questions and topics should appear in your content so that it achieves a high level of relevance.

 Even more important is the question: What information needs does your target group have?
-The answer to this question is just as relevant when evaluating potential competition.
+The answer to this is just as relevant when assessing potential competition.
 Are they addressing the same group of people that you have in mind?
 For example, it makes a difference whether you are active in the B2B or B2C sector.
-Or whether you are targeting professionals or laypeople.
+Or whether you are targeting professionals or non-professionals.

 Content is usually very fast-moving, especially on the social web.
 Exceptions are platforms such as YouTube or Pinterest, which also serve as a visual search engine.
 Offerings such as TikTok or Instagram, on the other hand, are designed more for the moment and are therefore usually not particularly suitable for evergreen content.